Quickback Docs

 • Tables without default export → internal/junction tables (no routes)

-• Route path derived from filename: claim-versions.ts/api/v1/claim-versions
+• Route path derived from filename: applications.ts/api/v1/applications

 1 Resource = 1 Security Boundary

 Each defineTable() defines its own complete security boundary — its own firewall (who sees the data), access rules (role requirements), guards (field validation), and masking (redaction).
-These are compiled into a single resource file that wraps all CRUD routes for that table.
+These are compiled into a single resource file that wraps all generated routes for that table.

 A table without defineTable() is a supporting table — used internally by actions or handlers, but never exposed as its own API endpoint.
 See Internal Tables for details.